hashkat/hashkat/docs/tutorial01.md

 <img src='../img/tutorial01/main_stats.png'>
 </center>

-We can also use 'gnuplot' to plot the in-degree, out-degree, and cumulative-degree distributions for each simulated month for all the agents.
+We can also use [gnuplot](http://gnuplot.sourceforge.net/) to plot the in-degree, out-degree, and cumulative-degree distributions for each simulated month for all the agents.
 An agent's in-degree is the number of agents following them, while its out-degree is the number of agents it's following, and the cumulative-degree is the sum of these two values.
-The agents in this simulation were configured to  have a follow rate of 0.0001, which basically means that in a simulation 100,000 simulated minutes long, each agent will follow around 10 other agents, and be followed by about 10 agents.
-So we can therefore expect most agents to have an in-degree magnitude of 10, an out-degree magnitude of 10, and a cumlative-degree magnitude of 20.
+The agents in this simulation were configured to have a follow rate of 0.0001 follows per simulated minute, so for a simulation 100,000 simulated minutes long, we should expect each agent to follow around 10 other agents, and be followed by about 10 agents.
+Therefore, we can expect most agents to have an in-degree value of 10, an out-degree value of 10, and a cumlative-degree value of 20.
 Let's plot and see!

-To access 'gnuplot', type in the command:
+To access gnuplot, type in the command:

 `gnuplot`